phosxd/Ity/Docs/Main.md

 a = ('Hello ' + 'World');
 ```

-Although you need to be careful evaluating complex expressions after the assignment operator.
+You need to be careful evaluating complex expressions after the assignment operator.
 In the example `a = 'Hello ' + 'World'`, execution happens in this order:
 - Get reference to "a".
 - Set reference "a" to the next item in the expression (`'Hello '`) through the `=` operator.
 - Operator `+` is taking the output of everything before it `a = 'Hello '`